The Geelong wine region, just over an hour from Melbourne, is home to around 40 cellar doors, many with amazing water views.

 The Geelong wine region is best known for its Shiraz, Pinot Noir and Chardonnay, however it also produces some great Riesling, Gewurztraminer and Merlot and more recently some lovely Rosés.
 There are also a few great sparkling and dessert wines on offer, meaning the region certainly has something for everyone.

 Our focus on this trip was around the Bellarine, where there are some fantastic cellar doors of all shapes and sizes.
-Many of the cellar doors also offer various dining options and we had great meals at each of the wineries we ate at, which on this trip were Terindah Estate, Shadowfax, Basils Farm and Jack Rabbit.
+Many of the cellar doors also offer various dining options and we had great meals at each of the wineries we ate at, which included Terindah Estate, Shadowfax, Basils Farm, Jack Rabbit and Scotchmans Hill.

 If views are what you are after, then you definitely get some great ones here, including spectacular views over Port Philip Bay and back to the Melbourne CBD.